SuperOfficeDocs/superoffice-docs/docs/en/ui/screen-designer/learn/edit-layout-archives.md

 # Edit layout on section tabs/archives

-You can edit the layout by adding or removing section tabs/archives on the different main cards for Company, Contact, Sale and Project.
+You can edit the layout by adding or removing section tabs/archives on the different main cards for company, contact, sale, and project, and request.

 ## Disambiguation